StupidityDB/Legal/PRIVACY_POLICY.md

 If you have any questions or concerns about this Privacy Policy or if you wish to exercise any of your data protection rights, please contact us by joining our [Discord server](https://discord.gg/6VMq5Um6xs) or by creating an issue at https://github.com/StupidityDB/Legal/issues.

-By accessing and/or using StupidityDB and ReviewDB, you consent to our Privacy Policy.
+By accessing and/or using StupidityDB and ReviewDB (for example by checking a user's reviews, signing up to ReviewDB or leaving a review), you consent to our Privacy Policy.